-Good Morning.
-This is Bob Bragg with the March 5th edition of Farm News and Views.
+Good morning!
+This is Bob Bragg with the June 4th edition of Farm News and Views.

 I hate to sound like the proverbial broken record, but the top ag news today…You guessed it weather and trade or maybe trade and weather.

 Soggy fields are still keeping many farmers out to their fields in the Midwest, but weather forecasts are calling for rains to let up later this week in the Corn Belt.
 The U.S. corn planting in 2019, is the slowest pace in USDA records dating back to 1980.
 As of May 26, only 58% of the country’s estimated 92.8 million corn acres have been planted.
 The five-year average for this time off year is 90%.
 Soybean planting is only at 29% complete on 84.6 million acres allocated to this crop, with he five-year average for late May of 66% planted.